Taxes in Denmark are high but so are the wages. The Danish taxes fund one of the strongest welfare systems in the world

 Tax on income

-Everyone working in Denmark pays income tax.
 The tax system is progressive which means that the more you earn the higher percentage you pay in income tax.
-The average citizen pays almost half of their salary in tax.
+In other words "Those with the broadest shoulders should bear the heaviest burden".